Cleansed

 Pearl Chanda

-For the Almeida: Three Sisters; Ink (also West End).
+For the Almeida: Cat on a Hot Tin Roof; Three Sisters; Ink (also West End).

-Theatre includes: The Harmony Test; Sea Creatures; Godchild (Hampstead Theatre); The House of Bernada Alba (National Theatre); The White Factory (Marylebone Theatre); The Taxidermist’s Daughter (Chichester Festival Theatre); One for Sorrow (Royal Court); Julie (Northern Stage); The Glass Menagerie (Nuffield Southampton Theatres); The Angry Brigade (Bush Theatre); Crave; 4.48 Psychosis (Sheffield Theatres); Two Gentlemen of Verona (RSC); The Seagull (Headlong).
+Theatre includes: Broken Glass (Young Vic); Hedda (Orange Tree Theatre); The Harmony Test; Sea Creatures; Godchild (Hampstead Theatre); The House of Bernada Alba (National Theatre); The White Factory (Marylebone Theatre); The Taxidermist’s Daughter (Chichester Festival Theatre); One for Sorrow (Royal Court); Julie (Northern Stage); The Glass Menagerie (Nuffield Southampton Theatres); The Angry Brigade (Bush Theatre); Crave; 4.48 Psychosis (Sheffield Theatres); Two Gentlemen of Verona (RSC); The Seagull (Headlong).

-Film includes: See How They Run; Marionette; The Final Haunting; Mr. Turner.
+Film includes: See How They Run; Marionette; The Final Haunting; A Life of One’s Own; Mr. Turner.

-Television includes: Mary & George; War of the Worlds; I May Destroy You; McDonald and Dodds; Motherland; Endeavour; Arthur and George; Holby City.
+Television includes: Mary & George; War of the Worlds; I May Destroy You; McDonald & Dodds; Motherland; Endeavour; Arthur & George; Holby City.

 Luke Cinque-White